-Real Estate Comparative Guide - - Portugal
+Real Estate Comparative Guide

 - update rents;

-- promote eviction as provided by law;
+- pursue eviction as provided by law;

-- take possession of the improvements made by the tenant; and
+- take possession of improvements made by the tenant; and

-- request the property to be returned in good condition of use, considering normal wear and tear.
+- request the property to be returned in good condition, considering normal wear and tear.

 The tenant must: